-CITB is working with the Wales Construction Forum to meet the Net Zero skills challenge.
-This report will help Welsh Government to publish clear skills and jobs plans to support industry's energy transition.
+CITB is working with the UK Green Jobs Taskforce, the Construction Leadership Council, the Scottish Construction Leadership Forum, and the Welsh Construction Forum to meet the Net Zero skills challenge.
+This report will help the UK, Scottish and Welsh governments to publish clear skills and jobs plans to support industry's energy transition.

 In partnership with employers, we will continue to develop and review training standards that support the decarbonisation of the built environment.
 We will also work with the British Standards Institute to update existing PAS retrofit requirements, to ensure clarity and consistency for employers in the way that competency is assessed.
-We are supporting new training qualifications and updates to existing qualifications such as the Insulation and Building Treatments NVQ.
+We are supporting new training qualifications, including the Level 5 Diploma in Retrofit Coordination and Risk Management, Retrofit Assessor in Wales, and updates to existing qualifications such as the Insulation and Building Treatments NVQ.
 These will all be essential in meeting training needs associated with Net Zero.
 Employers will be able to access up to date, high-quality training courses through CITB's Training Directory, with courses provided by CITB approved organisations.

-As Welsh Government further defines how it will look to meet decarbonisation ambitions, CITB will work with industry to identify and address the emerging skills gaps associated with the different Net Zero pathways.
-CITB has already funded our Offsite Ready project to encourage uptake of MMC and digital technologies through training courses.
+As national governments further define how they will look to meet decarbonisation ambitions, CITB will work with industry to identify and address the emerging skills gaps associated with the different Net Zero pathways.
+CITB has already funded the Offsite Ready project to encourage uptake of MMC and digital technologies through training courses.
 We will ensure our key funds, including the Skills and Training Fund, meet emerging skills needs associated with retrofit programmes.
 Through our partnerships with initiatives such as the Supply Chain Sustainability School and the Transforming Construction programme we will continue to build industry capacity for transformation and improvement.

 Net Zero is a challenge but it also provides a unique opportunity for industry to modernise, grow, and create a green jobs revolution.
 To do this, industry will need to attract a more diverse workforce into key occupations with large forecast skills shortages.
-These range from surveyors and project managers to assembly technicians, insulation fitters and general builders.
+These range from surveyors and project managers, to assembly technicians, insulation fitters and general builders.
 We are beginning to address this challenge through our industry careers website Go Construct, employer apprenticeship funding, and by increasing work experience opportunities.